-As the world has turned, I’ve changed my mind about the original sauce in many of its parts.
-In my latest favorite rendition the vegetable oil is swapped for extra virgin olive oil, the ballpark mustard for Dijon.
-Chili powder and cayenne add heat and ground coffee deepens the flavor and color.
-Like all pentimentos, it echos the past while adding a new patina to the present.
+Since then, I’ve changed my mind about the original sauce in many of its parts.
+In my latest favorite rendition, the vegetable oil is swapped for extra virgin olive oil.
+The ballpark mustard for Dijon, the addition of molasses for deep brown sweet; chili flakes for spicy heat (to taste, of course).

-While you’re at it, you might as well make a lot: the sauce cooks up better in a large batch and it is excellent for that other summer favorite, bbq’d spare ribs.
+This excellent, all-American sauce is excellent for that other summer favorite, bbq’d spare ribs.
 Also, it freezes beautifully for later in the year when you might want the romance of summer with bbq, this time done inside in the oven or under the broiler.
-One cup suffices to coat and baste a whole, cut up chicken, with a little left to reheat and dab on at the table.
+One cup of sauces suffices to coat and baste a whole, cut up chicken, with a little left to reheat and dab on at the table.

 1 medium yellow or white onion, finely chopped

 1. Heat the oil in a large saucepan over medium heat.
-Add the onions and cook until wilted, about 5 minutes.
+Add the onions and cook slowly until wilted, about 10 minutes.

 2. Stir in the remaining ingredients and bring to a boil.
-Decrease the heat to maintain a simmer and cook, stirring occasionally, until thick and deep brown-red in color, 45 minutes.
+Decrease the heat to maintain a bare simmer and cook, stirring once or twice, until thick and deep brown-red in color, about 15 minutes.
 Remove from the heat and cool before using.
 Will keep in the refrigerator for up to 5 days, or freeze for up to 3 months.